aggregat4/shard/README.md

 end they are just files.
 - Good search: full text search that is fast, up to date and accurate is essential.

+I currently develop this thing in Intellij Idea since it has rather good Scala support, but it isn't required.

 # Running Shard

 You run Shard by running the a4.shard.server.ShardServer class.
 It is mostly self-contained but requires a configuration with references to some actual "wikis" (directories) to be useful.
 An example wiki is provided under /example, and its path is relatively referenced.
 If you start ShardServer with the project directory as the working directory then it can be read.
-After it started successfully you can access Shard on http://localhost:8080.
+After it started successfully you can access Shard on [http://localhost:8080](http://localhost:8080).

 # Open Issues